yorktronic/ds-summit-2016/README.md

 # The Five Tribes of Machine Learning, and What you can Take from Each #
 **Professor Pedro Domingo, University of Washington**

-*This was a table, and I'll turn it in to a table tomorrow*
+*This was a table, and I'll turn it in to a table later, maybe.*

 * Symbolists - Logic, Philosophy, Inverse deduction
 * Connectionists - Neuroscience - Backpropgation